smuellerDD/leancrypto/README.md

 * size: minimizing footprint when statically linking by supporting dead-code stripping,

-* performance: provide optimized code invoked with minimal overhead, thus significantly faster than other libraries like OpenSSL,
+* performance: provide optimized code invoked with minimal overhead,

 * testable: all algorithm implementations are directly accessible via their data structures at runtime, and